Ukraine

 Snippet from Wikipedia: Ukraine

 Ukraine is a country in Eastern Europe.
 It is the second-largest country in Europe after Russia, which borders it to the east and northeast.
 Ukraine also borders Belarus to the north; Poland and Slovakia to the west; Hungary, Romania and Moldova to the southwest; and the Black Sea and the Sea of Azov to the south and southeast.
-Kyiv is the nation's capital and largest city, followed by Kharkiv, Dnipro, and Odesa.
+Kyiv is the nation's capital and largest city, followed by Kharkiv, Odesa, and Dnipro.
 Ukraine's official language is Ukrainian.

 The Cossack Hetmanate emerged in central Ukraine in the 17th century but was partitioned between Russia and Poland before being absorbed by the Russian Empire in the late 19th century.
 Ukrainian nationalism developed and, following the Russian Revolution in 1917, the short-lived Ukrainian People's Republic was formed.
 The Bolsheviks consolidated control over much of the former empire and established the Ukrainian Soviet Socialist Republic, which became a constituent republic of the Soviet Union in 1922.
 In the early 1930s, millions of Ukrainians died in the Holodomor, a human-made famine.
 During World War II, Ukraine was occupied by Germany and endured major battles and atrocities, resulting in 7 million civilians killed, including most Ukrainian Jews.